blacklightpy/vaultofknowledge/Timeline of Geological History.md

 > - **Geochronology** is the branch of geology that aims to determine the age of rocks, fossils and sediments either through absolute or relative means.
 > - A **geochronological unit** is a subdivision of geologic time.

 In simple terms, chronostratigraphy deals with the dating of physical evidence, and geochronology deals with forming the temporal evidence extrapolated from it.
+In other words, chronostatigraphic units define a rock's identity according to age, while geochronographic units define the time period in which the rock was formed.

+Much like saying "Egyptian Civilization" originated in "3 Millenia BC"

 > [!NOTE] How chronostratigraphic units are separated, and hence geochronometric units are defined
 > A **Global Boundary Stratotype Section and Point (GSSP)** is an internationally agreed upon reference point on a stratigraphic section which defines the lower boundaries of stages on the geologic time scale.
 (Recently this has been used to define the base of a system)